+Practitioners' views on an overall Canadian model tended to depend in large part on what each practitioner found most compelling: the constancy of the corporate statutes and trajectory of the common law, or the power and influence held by the regulators.
 Leaving aside change of control transactions for the moment, the building blocks of Canadian corporate law have some notable differences when compared to the academic definition of Anglo-American shareholder primacy, and common law developments have emphasized those differences.
-The legislation requires management to act in "best interests of the corporation" and makes available the oppression remedy, while the 2004 Peoples decision and the 2008 BCE decision all suggest a more stakeholder-based model in Canada.
+The legislation requires management to act in "best interests of the corporation" and makes available the oppression remedy, and taken with the 2004 Peoples decision and the 2008 BCE decision, practitioners tended to agree that Canada corporate law has "overtones of a broader stakeholder model."
 One practitioner put it succinctly how: